RenanMALV/CCTV-Encoder/README.md

 # CCTV-Encoder
-Encoding and decoding algorithm for surveillance videos using SVD
+Encoding and decoding algorithm for raw surveillance videos using SVD